linode/manager/TESTING.md

 To run tests:

-**You must have built the Js SDK**
+**You must have built the JS SDK**

 ```
 yarn install:all && yarn workspace linode-js-sdk run build
 ```

-Then yu can start the tests:
+Then you can start the tests:

 ```
 yarn test
 ```